DhruvShah28/markdown-portfolio/index.md

 ### 🎓 Degrees:

 - Bachelor's in Computer Application
 - Graduate Certificate in Business Analytics (a.k.a.
-"Data Wizardry 101") :chart_with_upwards_trend:
+"Data Wizardry 101")
 - Graduate Certificate in Web Development

 ---